 It is the department supervisor’s responsibility to ensure timely and accurate recording of sick leave taken by his/her employees.
 This responsibility includes timely reporting of hours taken and monitoring accruals.

 Time charged against sick leave may not exceed the employee's accrued balance.

 When total accrued sick leave and vacation hours are exhausted, the employee may be charged time off without pay up to certain limits.

-If the employee is not able to return to work before all accrued time is used, it is the department’s responsibility to submit a PAR form to take the employee off payroll.
+If the employee is not able to return to work before all accrued time is used, it is the supervisor’s responsibility take the employee off payroll.
 The timeliness of this action is essential to avoid overpayments, which the employee will have to return.

 Payment for sick leave approved and taken is made at the employee's straight-time rate of pay for time lost within the regularly scheduled work period.

 If an employee is rehired within one year after termination from Northern Arizona University, all unused sick leave accumulated at the time of such termination will be reinstated.

 Effective 7/1/98 employees who retire from the university may be eligible to receive partial payment for unused sick leave.
 The formula varies based upon sick leave accrual balance at termination.

 If a holiday falls within a period of approved sick leave, it is charged as a holiday, not as sick leave time.